bhklab/PharmacoGxML/README.md

 * understand the structure of these darasest and how to access the features and response quantifications
 * create drug-dose response plots
 * Measure the consistency across multiple datasets and how to improve such measurements
-* Assess the validity of know biomarkers
+* Assess whether known biomarkers are reproduced within these datasets
 * Predict new biomarkers by applying different machine learning methods